JosephiusX/Microservices/ticketing/README.md

 222. Adding a Sign Up Form

 By defining an auth folder with a signup.js file in side of it in the context of next.js that creates an auth/signup route.

+222. Adding a Sign Up Form

+223. Handling Email and Password Inputs